PRANAVKUMAR183/RestaurantReviews/README.md

 Key Techniques Used:

-  Data Preprocessing: Cleaned and prepared text data
+  i)Data Preprocessing: Cleaned and prepared text data

-  Bag of Words (BoW): Converted text data into numerical form using BoW technique
+  ii)Bag of Words (BoW): Converted text data into numerical form using BoW technique

-  Modeling: Trained a Naive Bayes model on the processed data.
+  iii)Modeling: Trained a Naive Bayes model on the processed data.

-  Prediction: Used the model to predict sentiment on test data
+  iv)Prediction: Used the model to predict sentiment on test data

-  Evaluation: Used a confusion matrix to evaluate model performance
+  v)Evaluation: Used a confusion matrix to evaluate model performance

 Result Outcome:Model predicted the results with a 73% accuracy.